CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 | `delay-req-interval` | The minimum average time interval allowed between successive Delay Required messages. |
 | `sync-interval` | The interval between PTP synchronization messages on an interface.
 Specify the value as a power of two in seconds. |

-To set the timers with NVUE, run the `nv set interface <interface> ptp timers <timer> <value>` command.
+- To set the timers with NVUE, run the `nv set interface <interface> ptp timers <timer> <value>` command.
-To set the timers with Linux commands, edit the `/etc/ptp4l.conf` file and set the timers in the `Default interface options` section.
-For example:
+- To set the timers with Linux commands, edit the `/etc/ptp4l.conf` file and set the timers in the `Default interface options` section.

 {{< tabs "TabID542 ">}}
 {{< tab "NVUE Commands ">}}